-Notes received from parents explaining the reason for the absence will be kept on file for an academic year.
-If there are attendance concerns about the pupil that may require further investigation, then the notes should be retained in line with the education retention schedule.
+Notes received from parents explaining the reason for the absence will be kept on file in line with school retention policies.
 Parents and carers are aware that only the head teacher or their representative can authorise an absence and that further information such as a letter from a GP or consultant may be required to support reasons given for absence.